Affirm/affirm-merchant-sdk-android/README.md

 Affirm.trackOrderConfirmed(this, affirmTrack);
 ```
+- Since there is no callback, the screen will be closed after 10 seconds timeout.
+- We will replace using the http api after the api is done.

 # Example
 1. Copy the content of the `gradle.properties.template` to `affirm/gradle.properties`.
 This step is optional.
 There is a step inside `affirm/build.gradle` to do this automatically.